tethysplatform/tethys/docs/tethys_portal/social_auth.rst

 .. caution::

-    These instructions assume that you have generated a new settings file after upgrading to **Tethys Platform 1.2.0**.
+    These instructions assume that you have generated a new settings file after upgrading to **Tethys Platform 1.2.0** or later.
 If this is not the case, please review the :ref:`social_auth_settings` section.

 Google
 ------